 I call him Crazy Bernie.

-But the fact is that I think those would be probably the three or four maybe there's another one or two and you know I don't I don't necessarily see anybody else gaining traction.
+But the fact is that I think those would be probably the three or four.

-Well it's a bad mayor probably the worst mayor in the history of New York City.
+Well, it's a bad mayor, probably the worst mayor in the history of New York City.

-He's done a bad job and now he's running for president and people can't even believe it.
+He's done a bad job, and now he's running for president, and people can't even believe it.

-Remember they turned their back on him a couple of years ago when he got up to speak everybody turned their back and they kept it that way and still they want to do it but they still have respect for the office if not him.
+Everybody turned their back, and they kept it that way, and still, they want to do it, but they still have respect for the office, if not him.

 I said, let me see that again.